 (CNN) — If you're planning to travel to Italy, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-Italy is currently in a state of emergency until April 30 (extended from January 31) due to the pandemic.
-The current entry regulations are valid until January 15, when they will be revisited.
+Italy is currently in a state of emergency until April 30 (extended from January 31) due to the pandemic, and most of the country is in a state of lockdown as it battles with a third wave.

 After being hard hit in the early stages of the first wave, the country was one of the first to reopen to visitors in June, although entry is largely limited to European Union residents.